Name: Ben Holcomb

 Do you prefer to chase alone or with a group?

 Generally I prefer to chase alone, but I do have a few people I love chasing with.
-My friend Jari comes from Finland each year and he’s a blast to be with.
-I also enjoy chasing with Adam Lucio and Cory Watkins
+It’s good to split expenses.

 Have you ever considered going on a storm chase tour?